MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Query-auto-refresh.md

 On the **Analyze** > **Queries** > **Results** page, find your query in the results table, which includes the following:

 * The results (a .csv file) of the _latest_ weekly run.
 You can select **Download** to download an archived file of these results.
 * The date on which the query last ran.
-   * An icon that indicates it to be a query with the auto-refresh option.
+* An icon that indicates it as a query with the auto-refresh option.

 ## Auto-refresh query results in Power BI